Skip to main content

 Pros

-• +Completely free
+• +Completely free on Mojave and later

 • +Records full screen or selected area

-• +Simple keyboard shortcut
+• +Quick keyboard shortcut access

 Cons

-• No built-in editing tools
+• Zero editing tools after recording

 • No zoom or magnification effects

-• Exports only MOV format
+• Exports only MOV (large files)

 2. Method 2: QuickTime Player